lscoppitto/docs-v3/docs/reference/libs/networking/cellular.md

 ```python
 stop()
 ```
-The interface is stopped, all connections dropped, and all socket closed related to gsm interface.
+The interface is stopped, all connections dropped, and all socket closed related to cellular interface.

 ### function `resolve`
 ```python